 Some scholars bring their lunches to school with them.
-If your scholar brings a lunch to school, please provide a healthy lunch (e.g., fruit, crackers, veggies).
-No gum, candy, soda, canned drinks, or caffeine drinks including energy drinks are allowed.
 Please make sure that your scholar has their name written on the inside of their lunch bag or box.
 Each classroom has a large lunch box available for lunch storage.
 Parents are encouraged to come to school and enjoy lunch with their children as often as they would like.
-Please remember to sign in at the office and get a visitor's pass before joining your child for lunch.
+Please remember to sign in at the office before joining your child for lunch.